vexown/wave_rover_pi/README.md

 ### On the PC

 -   **View Camera Stream:** Run `camera_stream_viewer.py` in `PC-side-Software`.
 -   **Visualize Robot Data:** Use the ROS2 tools and RViz with the provided configuration (`PC-side-Software/ROS2_PC/RVizConfig/`) to visualize data from the robot.
-The `my_camera_pkg` can be used to subscribe to image topics.
+The `camera_feed_subscriber` can be used to subscribe to image topics.